AakSin/IntroToIM/finalProject/README.md

-Code hsoted live on <a href="https://glitch.com/edit/#!/aframesockets"> https://glitch.com/edit/#!/aframesockets </a>
+Software code hsoted live on <a href="https://glitch.com/edit/#!/aframesockets"> https://glitch.com/edit/#!/aframesockets </a>.

+Hardware code is present in the repo.

-Project hosted live on <a href="https://aframesockets.glitch.me/"> https://aframesockets.glitch.me/ </a>
+Project hosted live on <a href="https://aframesockets.glitch.me/"> https://aframesockets.glitch.me/ </a>.

  # Description